Lake District weekend breaks — a 3-day complete guide

 - Light, waterproof trousers, shorts, or combat pants are great choices, as it’ll keep you comfortable and cool.

 - Depending on the time of year you visit, heavy (or light) outerwear’s important.
-It was very humid during our visit in June, so we left ours behind.
-The weather in this part of England is highly unpredictable, so prepare for every eventuality!
+It was very humid during our visit in June, so we left ours in the car.

 What is the weather like in the Lake District?

 We traveled to the Lake District at the end of June.
-Maybe we were just lucky, but it didn’t rain once!
-There were 1 day where it was overcast and grey, and we were convinced a storm was coming.
-Instead, it stayed dry and very humid all day.
+Maybe we were just lucky, but it didn’t rain once.
+There was 1 day where it was overcast and grey, and we were convinced a storm was coming.
+Instead, it stayed dry and very humid.

 Temperatures ranged between 16°C (60F) to 21°C (70F) during the day, and fell to around 11°C (52F) at night.